 Tooth loss can lead to loss of volume in the facial profile giving an aged appearance.

-These implants are longer than usually used in the mouth (about 45-55 mm versus 10-15 mm in conventional ones) and are placed exactly like conventional implants but anchored a little higher, in the Zygomatic bone.
-It is usually a treatment that is used in patients who have lost or will lose all the teeth of the upper jaw.
+These implants are longer than usually used in the mouth (about 45-55 mm versus 10-15 mm in conventional ones) and are placed exactly like conventional implants but anchored a little higher, into the Zygomatic bone.
+It is usually a treatment used with patients who have lost or will lose all the teeth of the upper jaw.

 - Severe bone resorption of the maxilla.

 - In patients who have not had teeth for many years or have suffered aggressive periodontal disease.

 - To prevent bone grafts from other donor sites.

 - Patient who still has some bone in the front of the maxillary bone:

 4 implants are placed in the anterior maxillary area and 2 zygomatic implants in the posterior area.